bmalbusca/MacOS_DevTips/README.md

 # Step 2 - Reset The Core Audio
 - Use te terminal : ``sudo killall coreaudiod``

-# Step 3 - Resart your computer
+# Step 3 - Restart your computer